ClickHouse

 SQLMesh connects to Python with the clickhouse-connect

 library.
-Its connection method accepts a dictionary of arbitrary settings that are passed to Clickhouse.
+Its connection method accepts a dictionary of arbitrary settings that are passed to ClickHouse.

 Specify these settings in the connection_settings